vibewell25/vibewell/docs/user-guide.md

 ## Virtual Try-On

-### Accessing the Virtual Try-On Feature
+### Getting Started with Virtual Try-On

-Try hairstyles, makeup, and accessories virtually:

-1. From the home screen, tap "Virtual Try-On"
-2. Select a category (hairstyles, makeup, accessories)
+Experience beauty looks before booking:

+1. Access Virtual Try-On from the main menu or service pages
-3. Allow camera access when prompted
+2. Allow camera access when prompted
+3. Choose from available try-on categories:
+   - Hairstyles
+   - Makeup looks
+   - Hair colors
+   - Facial treatments

+### Using Virtual Try-On

-### Using the AR Camera
+Make the most of the AR experience:

-Get the best results with these tips:

-1. Use in well-lit areas with even lighting
-2. Keep your face centered in the frame
+1. Position your face within the guide frame
-3. Remove glasses and pull back hair for face-tracking features
-4. Hold your device steady

-### Trying Different Styles

-Explore your options:

-1. Browse through available styles in each category
+2. Browse through available styles
-2. Tap any style to apply it to your image
+3. Tap to apply different looks
-3. Adjust features like color intensity, size, and positioning
-4. Switch between front and rear camera for different angles
-5. Take screenshots to save and compare looks

-### Sharing Your Virtual Look

-Share your virtual makeover:

-1. After creating a look, tap the "Share" button
-2. Choose to:
+4. Adjust features:
+   - Color intensity
+   - Style variations
+   - Lighting conditions
-   - Save to your device
+4. Save screenshots to your gallery
-   - Share via social media
+5. Share directly to social media
-   - Send to a friend via email or message
-   - Share directly with a service provider

-### Booking from Virtual Try-On

-Turn virtual styles into reality:

-1. When you find a look you love, tap "Book This Look"
-2. You'll see providers who offer the selected service
-3. Choose a provider and proceed with booking
+6. Book the service for your chosen look

+### Tips for Best Results

+Get the most accurate preview:

+1. Ensure good lighting
+2. Keep your face centered
+3. Remove glasses or accessories
+4. Keep your hair pulled back for facial treatments
+5. Use a plain background

 ## Wellness Content

-### Accessing Wellness Library
+### Accessing Content

-Explore content for mind and body wellness:
+Find and enjoy wellness resources:

-1. Tap "Wellness" in the main navigation
+1. Navigate to "Wellness Hub" from the main menu
-2. Browse content by category:
+2. Browse content categories:
-   - Meditation
+   - Beauty tutorials
-   - Yoga
+   - Wellness articles
-   - Nutrition
+   - Expert interviews
-   - Mental health
+   - Product reviews
-   - Beauty tips
+   - Lifestyle tips
-   - Fitness

-### Content Types
+### Personalized Content

-Enjoy diverse wellness content:

-1. **Videos**: Guided sessions and tutorials
+Get content tailored to your interests:

+1. Set your preferences in "Content Settings"
+2. Rate articles you read
+3. Save favorites for later
+4. Follow specific topics or experts
+5. Receive personalized recommendations

+### Interactive Features

+Engage with the community:

+1. Comment on articles
-2. **Articles**: Expert advice and information
+2. Share tips and experiences
-3. **Audio**: Meditation guides and relaxation sounds
-4. **Interactive**: Quizzes and self-assessment tools

-### Tracking Progress
+3. Join discussion groups
+4. Participate in challenges

-Monitor your wellness journey:
+5. Track your wellness journey

-1. Go to "Wellness" → "My Progress"
-2. View completed content
-3. See streaks and achievements
-4. Set wellness goals and track progress

-### Saving and Favorites

-Organize content you love:

-1. Tap the bookmark icon on any content piece to save it
-2. Access saved content in "Wellness" → "Saved"
-3. Create custom collections for different categories
-4. Share collections with friends

 ## Payments and Billing